NVMe/TCP In-Band Authentication

 Trusted Host

-For each host that is allowed to connect to the cluster (and/or for the cluster to connect to), you should create a trusted host resource.
-This resource will have a unique name for easy access, and a host-nqn identifying the host that this resource is associated with.
-The trusted host resource is scoped.
-To allow a host to have access to multiple Lightbits projects, a trusted host resource should be created per project.
+For each host that is allowed to connect to the cluster, you should create a trusted host resource.
+This resource will have a unique name for easy access, and the host-nqn identifying the host on the network.
+The trusted host resource is currently not scoped by the project internally.
+As usual, the admin configures which hosts can access which volumes (see volume ACL).
+The project given via CLI or API is not used; trusted-host names and NQNs must be unique across all projects.

 A host can only perform NVMe connect to a cluster where it is defined as a trusted host resource.
 Otherwise, the connection will be refused.

 For ease of management, resources can be assigned labels, so that they can be searched for or identified easily.
-All of the standard CRUD operations are supported for this resource: create, get, list, update, and delete.
+The standard operations are supported for this resource: create, get, list, update, and delete.

 CLI